-Bill Number: 1726 HB Title: Fire servi ce training
+Bill Number: 1726 HB PL Title: Fire service training

-Part I: Jurisdiction-Location, type or status of political subdivision defines range of fiscal impacts.
+Part I: Jurisdictior -Location, type o or status of political subdivision defines range of fiscal impacts.

 Legislation Impacts:

-pursement for training firefighter recruits from the Washington State Patrol's
+departments are eligi ting Training Program gible for reimbursement for training firefighter recruits from the Washington State Patrol's m.

 Counties:

-X Special Districts: Fire protection districts are eligible for Firefighting Training Program. the training reimbursements from the Washington State Patrol's Basic
+protection districts an fighting Training Prog are eligible for the training reimbursements from the Washington State Patrol's Basic ogram.

-Specific jurisdictions only:
+Specific jurisdictions of nly:

 Variance occurs due to:

 Part II: Estimates

 No fiscal impacts.

 Expenditures represent one-time costs:

-X Legislation provides local option: Fire departments co uld satisfy the requirements of the firefighter training reimbursement.
+X Legislation provides lo epartments have the option to apply for and receive reimbursement for Firefighter I trainin ses if they satisfy the requirements of the firefighter training reimbursement program.

-X Key variables cannot be estimated with certainty at this ti ime: Whether cost and usage analysis of the Basic Fire Fighting Training Program by the Washington State Patrol would increase of decrease the reimbursement rate available to eligible public fire agencies.
+X Key variables cannot b e estimated with certa tainty at this time: Whether the reimbursement rate for Firefighter I training will increase or decrease if and when Washington State Patrol changes the reimbursement rate available to eligible public fire agencies.

-Estimated revenue impacts to:
+Estimated revenue impac ts to:

-Non-zero but indeterminate cos t and/or savings.
+Non-zero but indete terminate cost and/or savings.
 Please see discussion.